-When it comes to protecting chickens—or protecting something from chickens—nothing does the job like proper fencing.
-What kind of fencing you need will depend on how you have arranged your birds’ housing and what kind of coop you use, as well as other factors, such as geographical location and what type of predators lurk in your neck of the woods.
+A good chicken fence is the best defense when it comes to protecting chickens—or protecting something from chickens.
+What kind of chicken fence you need will depend on how you have arranged your birds’ housing and what kind of coop you use, as well as other factors, such as geographical location and what type of predators lurk in your neck of the woods.

 Let’s look at fencing from both sides of the fence—pardon the pun.